Rok at Marina Bay Sands in Singapore during daylight

 It all began when Singapore was expelled from Malaysia and became an independent republic on 9th August 1965.

-After the separation, the fledgling nation had to become self-sufficient, however it was faced with problems that included mass unemployment, housing shortages and lack of land.
+After the separation, the newly independent nation had to become self-sufficient.
+It faced serious challenges, including mass unemployment, housing shortages, and lack of land.

 The first prime minister Lee Kuan Yew served the country between 1959 and 1990.
 Lee and his cabinet decided that the best way to boost Singapore’s economy was to attract foreign investments from multinational corporations to establish Singapore as an international financial center.

 His government curbed unemployment, raised the standard of living and implemented a large-scale public housing program.
-The new direction that Singapore took demanded a skilled labor force to engage in its revised role of refining raw goods, as opposed to the traditional natural resource extraction industries of its neighbors.
+Singapore’s new direction required a skilled workforce focused on refining raw goods rather than extracting natural resources as its neighbors.

-Its leaders decided early on that the population would need to be fluent in English language, as they would be communicating and cooperating with foreign employers or business partners abroad.
-English was adopted as the medium of education for all schools.
+Its leaders decided early that fluency in English was essential for working with foreign employers and business partners.
+Therefore, English was adopted as the language of education for all schools.

 The education system was designed to be rigorous and intensive, with emphasis on immediately practical, rather than intellectual applications.
 For example, technical sciences as opposed to political discussion or philosophy.
 Around one-fifth of Singapore’s budget was devoted to education to facilitate a large and competent workforce upon graduation.
 The government of Singapore currently still maintains it at this level.

-With an open-door policy to foreigners, they attract foreign investment through world-class infrastructure, a skilled workforce, open trade routes, a well-enforced rule of law and low taxes.
+With an open-door policy to foreigners, they attracted foreign investment through world-class infrastructure, a skilled workforce, open trade routes, the rule of law and low taxes.

 In the 1980s, Singapore faced the challenge of its neighbors, which were exporting the same products at a lower price.
 Cleverly, Singapore decided to change focus to high technology industries.
-A skilled workforce with an aptitude for learning helped ease the transition to new jobs in the wafer fabrication industry, which was quickly being established in Singapore.
+A skilled, adaptable workforce eased the transition into new jobs in Singapore’s rapidly growing wafer fabrication industry.

 What about the government performance?